TDM Installation and Initial Configuration

 • Set the CREATE_TDMDB Global in the TDM LU to true.

-• Optional: Edit the TDMDB_SCHEMA shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
+• Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the TDMDB_SCHEMA shared Global.
 Restart Fabric after updating this Global.

 • Deploy the TDM LU.
 This deployment creates the TDM DB and the k2masking schema.
 Note that the k2masking schema can also be created by running the masking-create-cache-table.flow from the Broadway Examples (found in the Broadway Flow window, Main Menu > Actions > Examples and select this flow).